Control Point Selection Tool

 system of the

 be either variables that contain grayscale, truecolor, or binary images,

-or strings that identify files containing these images.
-The Control
+or the names of files containing these images.
+The Control Point Selection

 (For more information, see Control Point Selection Procedure.)